20 Things To Do in San Francisco With Kids

 Muir Woods National Monument

 Muir Woods National Monument is an ancient Redwood forest, just 12 miles away from the Golden Gate Bridge.
 The magnificent remnants (some over 600 years old) provide a magical and diverse setting to visit.
 We wondered around on a mild Winter’s January afternoon and found it very quiet and atmospheric.
 Star Wars fans will be pleased to know this was the setting for Endor, the home of the Ewoks and the famous speeder bike chase.
 Equally, you can imagine elves and fairies hiding amongst undergrowth or dancing around the trickling streams.
 For kids it is a great opportunity to let them burn off some energy, and there are many paved routes within the park which are stroller friendly.
 This a great idea if you are looking for things to do with toddlers in San Francisco.
+For other great ideas on National Parks with kids you may enjoy this useful post too.

 Muir Woods entrance information: